shegeley/shegeley/README.md

 Active user of Emacs (Doom Emacs).

-Besides I love podcasts, reading, running and some parts of DIY.
+Besides I enjoy meditation, somewhat politics, podcasts, reading, running and general physical keeping-in-shape stuff, and some parts of DIY.